finehq/fine/terraform-agent/readme.md

-# Terraform Engineer 🌐
+# Terraform Agent 🌐

-The Terraform Engineer agent is an AI agent that specializes in building and maintaining Terraform infrastructure code.
+The Terraform agent specializes in building and maintaining Terraform infrastructure code.
 It works with various cloud providers such as AWS, GCP, and Azure.

 ## Setup